Quick Start - The 5 Steps

 cd SOLR_INSTALL_DIRECTORY

-bin/solr start -e cloud -noprompt
+bin/solr start -e cloud --no-prompt

-1. Create the mechanical pencils collection
+Step 2.
+Create the mechanical pencils collection

 Command(s)